Create your version of Huevos Rancheros for the #1Table2Families recipe contest

 Did you know that Houston is a foodie city?
 We regularly end up at the top of the list of cities where people eat out the most.
 We have innovative chefs and mixologists who win awards and are featured in magazines.
 The city’s food scene has garnered a lot of attention in the last few years for its creativity and diversity.
+We wouldn’t have so many different names, types of cuisines, and this much enjoyment when eating food without seasoning and sauces.
+One of the most heated debates if the black pepper variants, determine the best black pepper for your scrumptious dish at cookingplanit.com.
 It’s a yummy place to live.
 And now we’re all being invited to show how we can mesh two of the cultures found in Houston …

 Let’s start at the beginning … Our friend Vianney Rodriguez (of Sweet Life) has teamed up with the Consulate General of Israel to the Southwest United States for an interesting (and yummy) project: the “One Table, Two Families” Israeli + Latino recipe contest.
 The challenge is to create an original recipe that meshes a Latino food dish and one from Israel: huevos rancheros and shakshuka.